Air transport disasters among leading safety risks presented by Li-ion batteries

-As a widely recognized expert resource for fire and battery safety science, Underwriters Laboratories helps ensure that safety practices keep pace with innovation.
-Greater battery power means greater risks to aviation safety, and UL research has shown how lithium-ion battery failure- even in a single cell- can lead to thermal runaway, with potential catastrophic effects.
+As a widely recognized expert resource for fire and battery safety science, UL Research Institutes helps ensure that safety practices keep pace with innovation.
+Greater battery power means greater risks to aviation safety, and UL research has shown how lithium-ion battery failure — even in a single cell — can lead to thermal runaway, with potential catastrophic effects.
 As an independent, trusted, non-commercial advisor that leverages the expertise and change-making power of action-oriented science and industry leaders, we are collaborating broadly to help address this critical issue in portable energy storage and transportation.

 We are employing a multipronged approach to address high-priority issues in aviation battery safety by leveraging core capabilities and recognized technical expertise in conjunction with existing Safety Management Systems (SMS):

-- Lithium-Ion Battery Research: Conduct applied research to determine boundaries of safety and identify optimum risk mitigation.
+- Lithium-ion battery research: We conduct applied research to determine boundaries of safety and identify optimum risk mitigation.

-- Code & Standards Development: Interface with regulatory bodies, government and industry to share data and ultimately affect regulations to elevate the safety of battery transportation via air.
+- Code and standards development: We interface with regulatory bodies, government, and industry to share data, research insights, and ultimately affect standards and regulations to elevate the safety of battery transportation via air.

-- Advocacy: Act as a technical advisor for non-commercial aviation battery safety efforts, with a focus on battery cargo safety and related supply chain.
+- Advocacy: We act as a technical advisor for non-commercial aviation battery safety efforts, with a focus on battery cargo safety and related supply chain.

-- Training: Train first responders on best practices regarding the safe inspection of lithium-ion batteries, as well as containment and suppression of lithium-ion battery fires.
+- Training: We train manufacturers and installers, as well as first responders and firefighters, on best practices regarding the safe manufacturing and instillation of lithium-ion batteries, as well as containment and suppression of lithium-ion battery fires.

-In the wake of several battery fire-related air cargo disasters, aviation stakeholders have expressed particular interest in advancing lithium-ion battery transportation safety standards for both cargo shippers and passenger planes.
-However, the industry has yet to establish uniform protocols, and so the aviation community has reached out to Underwriters Laboratories to help develop a holistic solution.
+In the wake of several battery fire-related air cargo disasters, aviation stakeholders have expressed particular interest in advancing lithium-ion battery transportation safety standards for cargo shippers in cargo-only and passenger planes.
+However, the industry is still working on prototypes that would provide confirmation of safety, and UL Research Institutes has been a part of this effort from its inception.

-Li-ion batteries hold a significant amount of stored energy and pose a serious risk of thermal runaway, which can lead to a catastrophe.
-During thermal runaway, the high heat of the failing cell can spread, making the adjoining cells thermally unstable.
+Li-ion batteries hold a significant amount of stored energy and pose a serious risk of thermal runaway which can lead to a catastrophe if they are not manufactured, designed, or used correctly.
+In single cell shipments, during thermal runaway, the high heat of the failing cell can spread, making the adjoining cells thermally unstable (learn more about what causes thermal runaway).
 An entire battery shipment can be destroyed within a few seconds or burn for hours as the cells are consumed.

-Tom Chapin, Ph.D. is an experienced material scientist and Underwriters Laboratories' Vice President of Research.
-He is involved with aviation safety research and dedicated to improving battery safety for aviation, from supply chain to battery chemistry and beyond.
+Dr. Tom Chapin is an experienced material scientist and former vice president of research for UL Research Institutes.
+He was involved with aviation safety research and dedicated to improving battery safety for aviation, from supply chain to battery chemistry and beyond.

 They worked to answer two key questions: